 Hold the yarn loosely in your right hand.
-This is known as English knitting, right-hand knitting or "throwing," which is different from Continental knitting, in which the yarn is held in the left hand.
-You can, of course, do the same thing continental... style if that's the method you want to learn.
+This is known as English knitting, right-hand knitting or "throwing," which is different from continental knitting, in which you hold the yarn in the left hand.
+You can, of course, do the same thing continental style if that is the method you want to learn.

 The goal of this step is to keep the loop you just made on the right-hand needle while bringing it to the front of the work.
 The slip knot stays on the left-hand needle.

-- Now all you have to do is slide the loop that's on the right-hand needle onto the left-hand needle, above the slip knot loop.
+Add the new stitch you just formed to the needle.
+Slide the loop that is on the right-hand needle onto the left-hand needle, next to the slip knot loop.

 Try to pay attention to the direction of the loop as you add it to the needle, keeping it consistent throughout the cast on.
 Turning the stitches produces different results.